Trump effect? Italian teen sent back after detention at O'Hare

 “The first time I come in USA, I don’t have this problem,” he said, referring to a trip to New York City with his parents four years ago.

+“It is my dream to come in USA,” Amoruso, 19, said in broken English during a telephone interview Friday morning.
+“I don’t come back because I don’t want to come in the airplane for 20 hours.”

+Amoruso might have been waking up to deer roaming across his great-aunt’s Washington, Iowa, acreage, but not after U.S. Customs and Border Protection agents accused him of coming to America to work illegally — an accusation he suspects may be tied to President Donald Trump’s beefed-up immigration policies.

-Amoruso said he was supposed to spend the next three months living with his aunt, Lorraine Williams, at her home in rural Iowa, where he’d hoped to improve his English.
+Amoruso said he was supposed to spend the next three months living with his great-aunt, Lorraine Williams, at her home in rural Iowa, where he’d hoped to improve his English.

-He tried to tell that to a customs official when he was pulled aside at O’Hare, before boarding an airplane to Cedar Rapids, Iowa, where his aunt was waiting for him.
+He tried to tell that to a customs official when he was pulled aside at O’Hare, before boarding an airplane to Cedar Rapids, Iowa, where his great-aunt was waiting for him.

 “He asked me, ‘Are you going to the USA to work?’
 I answer, ‘absolutely not,’” Amoruso said.